aneldev/dynadux/README.md

 It can work for NodeJs libraries, React/Vue Apps or React Components without complementary libraries.

-Redux works with any UI layer.
+Dynadux works with any UI layer.

 Super light, zero dependencies, 2.2kb zipped bundle effort.